bio-ontology-research-group/EmbedPVP/README.md

 - The code was developed and tested using python 3.9.

-- We used ([mOWL](https://github.com/bio-ontology-research-group/mowl)) library to process the input dataset as well as generated the embedding representation using different embedding-based methods.
+- We used ([mOWL](https://github.com/bio-ontology-research-group/mowl)) library to process the input dataset as well as generate the embedding representation using different embedding-based methods.

 ## Installation